Category Archives: art

 I love Islamic calligraphy.
 The shape and flow of the letters is so beautiful.
 Islamic art did not feature large scale painting, so other arts, such as bookbinding, calligraphy and miniature painting became very prominent.

 This sculpture is in the magnificent Phnom Da style of Cambodia and dates to around the 6th c.
 AD.
 There are very few examples of this style of art, which remarkably displays influence from ancient Greek art.
 I saw a … Continue reading

-This is a spectacular sculpture that I remember as one of the highlights of the British Museum in London.
-The British Museum is a huge storehouse of treasures from around the world, including the Rosetta Stone, the engraved stone with … Continue reading
+This is a spectacular sculpture and ancient that I remember as one of the highlights of the British Museum in London.
+The British Museum is a huge storehouse of treasures from around the world, including the Rosetta Stone, the engraved … Continue reading

 This is one of Matisse’s great masterpieces painted 1905-1906, a huge canvas with a lot going on.
 It resides in the Barnes Foundation.
 Barnes was a great collector of Matisse and many other French painters.
 The energy in this painting … Continue reading